What are cashback rewards programs and why do they matter?

 Cashback rewards programs, especially those which leverage tools such as a browser extension shopping companion, help to build repeat exposure for a brand.

 The customer using the shopping companion can see the sponsoring brand every time they shop online, and be reminded that that brand is the one bringing them useful alerts for cashback opportunities and coupon savings.
-This engenders loyalty to the brand.
+This engenders loyalty to the brand and drives customer engagement.

 E-commerce rewards programs in particular can have a significant financial benefit to the sponsoring brand as well.
 With a white-label cashback rewards program, the sponsoring brand will actually keep some part of the commissions earned from their users’ online shopping.

-Benefits for Merchants: Exposure in Cashback Rewards Programs
+Benefits for Merchants: Exposure in Cashback Rewards Programs, and Increased Conversion Rates

 Finally, the online merchants and advertisers who have affiliate programs and allow their offers and programs to be promoted across the cashback & loyalty rewards platforms who act as publishers, can grow their affiliate program.